 Book now for Harrogate Yoga beginners classes with Laura Henry!
-The next course starts on 8th January.
+The next course starts on 26th February – early bird offer until 5th February.
 Classes take place on Wednesday evenings from 5.30 – 6.45pm, at The Basement Studio, 78 Duchy Road, HG1 2HA.
 You will be introduced to the basics of yoga – including breath awareness and gentle warming up exercises – gradually leading to more challenging movements and poses.
 Classes always finish with relaxation, which includes the beginnings of mindfulness meditation.
-The course consists of 7 classes and is a preparation for Slow Flow Yoga and Yoga Gently classes at Harrogate Yoga.
+The course consists of 6 classes and is a preparation for Slow Flow Yoga and Yoga Gently classes at Harrogate Yoga.

 If you'd like to pay by BACS, please email email@example.com to request payment details.